Artificial Turf

 Wrong Infill Amount

 Under-infilled turf has blades that immediately lie flat under foot traffic.
-Over-infilled turf feels crunchy and shows a gritty surface.
-DIY installers guess.
+Over-infilled turf feels crunchy.

 Product Mismatch